MinecraftForge/Documentation/docs/concepts/registries.md

 ### DeferredRegister

-`DeferredRegister` is the newer, documented, and recommeded way to register objects.
+`DeferredRegister` is the newer and documented way to register objects.
 It allows the use and convenience of static initialisers while avoiding the issues associated with it.
 It simply maintains a list of suppliers for entries and registers the objects from those suppliers during the proper `Register` event.

 An example of a mod registering a custom block: